boi4/libpfasst-doc/content/open-mpi/_index.md

 ## Contributions to Upstream

-MPI Sessions support, especially in Fortran, is still lacking in the offical Open MPI repos (as of early 2023).
+MPI Sessions support, especially in Fortran, is still lacking in the offical Open MPI repo (as of early 2023).
 In this project, two pull requests were created and merged to the upstream Open MPI repository:

 * [ompi/pull/11496](https://github.com/open-mpi/ompi/pull/11496): *Add MPI_SESSION_NULL to fortran* - make the constant `MPI_SESSION_NULL` available in Fortran programs